aws-samples/sample-aidlc-workflows/amazonq/rules/aws-aidlc/core-workflow.md

 **Execution**:
 1. **MANDATORY**: Log any user input during this phase in audit.md
 2. Load all steps from `inception/user-stories.md`
+3. **MANDATORY**: Perform intelligent assessment (Step 1 in user-stories.md) to validate user stories are needed
-3. Load reverse engineering artifacts (if brownfield)
+4. Load reverse engineering artifacts (if brownfield)
-4. If Requirements exist, reference them when creating stories
+5. If Requirements exist, reference them when creating stories
-5. Execute at appropriate depth (minimal/standard/comprehensive)
+6. Execute at appropriate depth (minimal/standard/comprehensive)
-6. **PART 1 - Planning**: Create story plan with questions, wait for user answers, analyze for ambiguities, get approval
+7. **PART 1 - Planning**: Create story plan with questions, wait for user answers, analyze for ambiguities, get approval
-7. **PART 2 - Generation**: Execute approved plan to generate stories and personas
+8. **PART 2 - Generation**: Execute approved plan to generate stories and personas
-8. **Wait for Explicit Approval**: Follow approval format from user-stories.md detailed steps - DO NOT PROCEED until user confirms
+9. **Wait for Explicit Approval**: Follow approval format from user-stories.md detailed steps - DO NOT PROCEED until user confirms
-9. **MANDATORY**: Log user's response in audit.md with complete raw input
+10. **MANDATORY**: Log user's response in audit.md with complete raw input

 ## Workflow Planning (ALWAYS EXECUTE)